-And I’m getting more I’m stretching, right?
-I’m stretching my capital and extending my runway.
-So.
+And I'm getting more, I'm stretching, right?
+I'm stretching my capital and extending my run, so.

 Andy Halko 16:40

-So you’re bootstrapping this?
+So you're bootstrapping this?
 Have you thought about going after capital?
-Are you is the plan to continue to bootstrap yourself?
+Or is the plan to continue to bootstrap yourself?

 Matt McCarrick 16:48